 Breaks are a must if you're hoping to make it through days and weeks of working from home.

 Consider getting a workout in, as opposed to simply relaxing during a break.
 It's easier to do this when your home office is outfitted with kettlebells, a pullup bar, and a treadmill.

-Now is the time to invest in your home gym, especially if you're working from home for the foreseeable future.
+Now is the time to invest in your home gym, especially if you're doing remote work due to the Coronavirus for the foreseeable future.
 These workouts will help you have far better workdays.